-Certain affiliates of A.G.P. acquired an aggregate of 27,782 shares of our Common Stock (after giving effect to the Reverse Stock Split) in connection with the disaggregation of Flamands from the Company in December 2022.
+Certain affiliates of A.G.P. received an aggregate of 27,782 shares of our Common Stock (after giving effect to the Reverse Stock Split) in connection with the disaggregation of Flamands from the Company in December 2022.
 In November 2023, these affiliates of A.G.P. exercised previously negotiated rights in connection with our Rights Offering and purchased an additional 83,347 shares of our Common Stock (after giving effect to the Reverse Stock Split).
-The securities acquisitions in the Rights Offering were based on a prior investment history, meaning they were based on and subject to those rights and terms attendant to the shares of Common Stock previously acquired by such affiliated parties before the closing of the Rights Offering, and those shares were offered to and acquired by such parties to prevent dilution.
-In addition, certain of such affiliates of A.G.P. hold senior secured convertible notes in the aggregate principal amount of \$4,757 acquired in connection with the April Bridge Financing and the September Bridge Financing, which will automatically convert into shares of Common Stock at the IPO at a twenty percent (20%) discount to the price per IPO Share (1,065 shares, assuming an initial public offering price of \$6.00 per IPO Share, the midpoint of the price range set forth on the cover page of the IPO Prospectus, and including interests calculated to and through February 19, 2024).
+The securities acquisitions in the Rights Offering were based on a prior investment history, meaning they were based on and subject to those rights and terms attendant to the shares of Common Stock previously received by such affiliated parties before the closing of the Rights Offering, and those shares were offered to and acquired by such parties to prevent dilution.
+In addition, certain of such affiliates of A.G.P. hold senior secured convertible notes in the aggregate principal amount of \$4,757 acquired in connection with the April Bridge Financing and the September Bridge Financing, which would have automatically converted into shares of Common Stock at the IPO at a twenty percent (20%) discount to the price per IPO Share (1,065 shares, based on the initial public offering price of \$6.00 per IPO Share, including interests calculated to and through February 19, 2024).
+On February 8, 2024, we and certain affiliates of A.G.P. entered into amendments to these senior secured convertible notes issued to such affiliates of A.G.P. in the April Bridge Financing and September Bridge Financing to remove the automatic conversion features from such notes.